-- 10.(1) Council may provide for a grant to a holder, equivalent to or less than the taxes payable on a property, where - (a) the holder of the property is a charitable, philanthropic or other not-for-profit corporation; and - (b) Council considers that the property is used for a purpose that is directly related to the purposes of the corporation. - (2) Council may provide for a grant to holders who would be entitled to a grant under the provisions of the Home Owner Grant Act (BC) if the holder's property was subject to taxation by a local government. - (3) A grant under subsection (2) must be in an amount equal to the amount to which a person would be entitled under the Home Owner Grant Act (BC) if the holder's property was subject to taxation by a local government. - (4) Council will in each taxation year determine all grants that will be given under this Part and will authorize those grants in an expenditure law.
+- 10.(1) Council may provide for a grant to a holder, equivalent to or less than the taxes payable on a property, where - (a) the holder of the property is a charitable, philanthropic or other not-for-profit corporation; and - (b) Council considers that the property is used for a purpose that is directly related to the purposes of the corporation. - (2) Council will, in each taxation year, determine all grants that will be given under subsection (1) and will authorize those grants in an expenditure law. - (3) A holder who, in a taxation year, would be entitled to a grant under the provisions of the Home Owner Grant Act if the holder's property was subject to taxation by a local government, is entitled to receive an equivalent grant from the First Nation. - (4) A grant under subsection (3) must be in an amount equal to the amount to which a person would be entitled under the Home Owner Grant Act if the holder's property was subject to taxation by a local government. - (5) Council will in each year show in an expenditure law the total amount of all homeowner grants given in subsection (3).

-PART VII

-LEVY OF TAX
+PART VII LEVY OF TAX